 Things to do, places to go and exhibits to see in the world of Victorian art and architecture.

-February 17 to November 3, 2013
+Ongoing until November 3, 2013

 Critically recognized as the best Shakespeare troupe in North America, the Oregon Shakespeare Festival has recently expanded its repertoire to include 20th century plays and beloved musicals with astonishing success.
 This year, Amanda Dehnert directs Lerner and Loewe’s adaption of George Bernard Shaw’s Pygmalion.
 Call (800) 219-8161.

 Editor’s Note: A friend attended a recent showing of OSF’s “My Fair Lady” and reports that it was the best she’s ever seen!

 After an arson attack in July 2008 severely damaged the Governor’s Mansion, the 1856 house and its antique furnishings underwent a complete five-year restoration.
 At long last, the mansion has re-opened its doors for visitors.
 The 20-minute tours must be reserved at least a week in advance.

 De Smet, South Dakota

 For 29 years, the LIW Pageant Society has hosted an outdoor live performance of the original 1951 Hallmark Playhouse radio script of The Long Winter—and this summer, the show goes on.
 Plus: free wagon rides for kids!
 Call (800) 880-3383.

 July 19, 2013